 A scenic flight over Helsinki is an incredible way to get to know the Finnish capital.
 Find out all about this unique experience.

 As I boarded my flight from London to Helsinki, I couldn’t help but snap away out of the window as we were coming in to land.
-Fairytale forests and beautiful archipelago filled my plane window.
+Fairytale forests, the impressive Suomenlinna Fortress, and beautiful archipelago filled my plane window.
 It was absolutely breathtaking.

 Over the next few days, while visiting the city as part of Visit Helsinki’s #HelsinkiSecret campaign, I explored the city on foot, by tram, boat, kayak and big wheel.
 However I never expected for a moment that I’d be taking to the skies in a 4-seater Cessna!